10 Gut Friendly Foods for Better Digestion and Gut Health

 Q2.
 Do I have to eat gut-healing meals on a daily basis?

-Q3: What is the distinction that exists between prebiotics and probiotics?
+Q3: What is the difference between prebiotics and probiotics?

 Q5.
 Should I avoid eating certain types of foods in order to heal my gut?